branding board

 Tools for Creating Your Brand Board

-2 | Creative Market:
+2. Creative Market:

 Creative Market is not necessarily a tool for creating a Brand board.

-Do Note: You “ll also find brand board templates made with Canva, Adobe Illustrator or Photoshop on Creative Market.
-It is just a marketplace to buy your brand board templates.
+Note: You can also find brand board templates created with Canva, Adobe Illustrator, or Photoshop on Creative Market.

-3 | Adobe Illustrator:
+3. Adobe Illustrator:

 For non-designers trying to DIY your brand, if you have no prior design skill, using Adobe to create your brand board will be overwhelming as it’s quite a learning curve.

-4 | Canva Colours:
+4. Canva Colours:

 Canva Colors can help you find the right colour palette and show you the meaning of a colour, its symbolism, and curate colour palettes.

-Fontpair.co
+5. Fontpair.co

-Font pair is an extensive library showcasing different fonts and font combinations.
-If you feel stuck on what type of brand fonts to choose, then try font pair.
+Font Pair is an extensive library showcasing different fonts and font combinations.
+If you feel stuck on what type of brand fonts to choose, then try Font Pair.

-With Font pair, you’ll find different font pairing styles and combinations; also a tool for testing several fonts to add to your brand board.
+With Font Pair, you’ll find different font pairing styles and combinations; also a tool for testing several fonts to add to your brand board.

 8 Essential Tips for Creating a Branding Board and Brand Identity